ggvhcs/node-react-js/rsbuild-rjs-app/readme.txt

 ---

 1 --- download image node:18.16.0 from hub docker ---
-$ sudo docker pull node:18.16.0 // command docker for download image from hub docker !if not down before.
+$ sudo docker pull node:18.16.0 // command docker for download image from hub docker !if not downloaded before.
 $ sudo docker images |grep node // list the image downloaded.

-$ cd ~/Documents/GitHub/docker/node/node-react-js
+$ cd ~/Documents/GitHub/docker/node/node-react-js/rsbuild-rjs-app
 $ ls -l
 ---
 ---

-$ sudo chmod 777 -Rvf ../rsbuild-rjs-app // we need be sure, all privileges for docker in this folder.
-$ sudo chown nobody:nogroup -Rvf ../rsbuild-rjs-app

 2 --- Create the Dockerfile file ---
 $ touch Dockerfile // create the file, if not exist.
 $ nano Dockerfile // for edit the file.